sarikasurampudi/oml/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 </if>
 This completes the task of accessing Oracle Machine Learning user interface.

-## Task 2: Create a Notebook and define paragraphs using the md, SQL, PL/SQL, and Python interpreters
+## Task 2: Create a Notebook and define paragraphs using the md, SQL, PL/SQL, Python, and R interpreters

 To create a notebook: